-Centra, John A. (1993).
+Centra, J. A. (1993).
 Reflective faculty evaluation: Enhancing teaching and determining faculty effectiveness.
 San Francisco: Jossey-Bass.

-Edgerton, Russell; Hutchings, Patricia; & Quinlan, Kathleen.
-(1991).
+Edgerton, R., Hutchings, P., & Quinlan, K. (1991).
 The teaching portfolio: Capturing the scholarship in teaching.
 Washington, DC: American Association for Higher Education.

-Seldin, Peter & Associates.
+Seldin, P. & Associates.
 (1990).
 How administrators can improve teaching: Moving from talk to action.
 San Francisco: Jossey-Bass.